 Our multidisciplinary team of highly qualified pediatric surgeons and specialists host a weekly clinic at the Center for Advanced Pediatrics.
 During your child’s initial visit, he will undergo a comprehensive evaluation.
 Our team will then meet with your family to design a specialized treatment plan tailored to your child.

-To schedule an appointment, email firstname.lastname@example.org.
-Include your child’s name and date of birth and your phone number in the email.
+To schedule an appointment, please contact us at 404-785-KIDS (5437).
+Please have your child’s name, date of birth and your phone number available.

 Bowel Management Booty Camp